mhyee/mhyee.com/content/blog/fydp5.md

 As expected, the metric points obey the constraints.
 They are also locally optimal, though I have not shown the (locally) dominated metric points.
 However, note that the metric point `(7, 13, 8)` is dominated by `(11, 14, 8)`, which is from a different region.
-In fact, for any given point in region C, it is possible a better one exists in Region G --- we simply take the same metric values, but set the first one to be greater than or equal to `10`.
+In fact, for any given point in Region C, it is possible a better one exists in Region G --- we simply take the same metric values, but set the first one to be greater than or equal to `10`.
 Of course, that point is only a valid solution if it meets the problem constraints, so it may not actually exist.
-The _possibility_ of its existence is the problem, since we cannot guarantee the point in region C is globally optimal.
+The _possibility_ of its existence is the problem, since we cannot guarantee the point in Region C is globally optimal.

-Unfortunately, we cannot simply ignore region C, just because we might be able to find a better solution in region G. For example, suppose the locally optimal metric point in region G is `(11, 14, 8)`, and the locally optimal metric point in region C is `(7, 15, 8)`.
+Unfortunately, we cannot simply ignore Region C, just because we might be able to find a better solution in Region G. For example, suppose the locally optimal metric point in Region G is `(11, 14, 8)`, and the locally optimal metric point in Region C is `(7, 15, 8)`.
 Neither solution dominates the other.

 This is our dilemma: _some_ locally optimal solutions are globally optimal, but not _all_ locally optimal solutions are globally optimal.

 Before we conclude this post, it's interesting --- and constructive --- to examine why the algorithm worked with two objectives.
-Consider the diagram below, where we have a locally optimal solution in region B. I've marked the area where we have to search to find a better solution, and it overlaps regions B and D. Thus, the only way to find a better solution in a different region is to find one in region D. However, this is impossible, because region D is empty.
+Consider the diagram below, where we have a locally optimal solution in Region B. I've marked the area where we have to search to find a better solution, and it overlaps regions B and D. Thus, the only way to find a better solution in a different region is to find one in Region D. However, this is impossible, because Region D is empty.
-Therefore, any locally optimal solution in region B is globally optimal.
-(A similar argument applies to region C.)
+Therefore, any locally optimal solution in Region B is globally optimal.
+(A similar argument applies to Region C.)

 <div style="text-align:center">
   <a href="http://files.mhyee.com/fydp/images/fig5-4.svg" style="border:none">